1967 Stanley Cup Final: Game three

+Game four

-Bower was injured before game four and Sawchuk had to replace him.
+Johnny Bower was injured before game four and Terry Sawchuk had to replace him.
 Al Smith was called up from the minors to serve as back-up for the fourth and fifth games.
-The Canadiens defeated the Leafs 6–2 again, this time in Toronto to even the series.
-Sawchuk would play well in the next two games, backstopping the Leafs to the Cup.
+The Canadiens defeated the Leafs 6–2 again, this time in Toronto to even the series, with Jean Beliveau and Ralph Backstrom both recording two goals for Montreal.